codeforcauseorg/edu-client/CONTRIBUTING.md

 ## 📌 Pushing your changes

-Now you have made the changes , tested them, and built them so now its time to push them.
+After doing the changes, and tests are successfully passing you can push your changes to remote.

 1. Goto your terminal and type `git status` and hit enter, this will show your changes from the files
 2. Then type in `git add` and hit enter, this will add all the files to staging area